Talcum Baby Powder and Ovarian Cancer

 The Cosmetic, Toiletry, and Fragrances Association adopted guidelines in 1976 to ensure that talc products would not contain asbestos.
 The guidelines were voluntary and stated that any asbestos found in natural talc would be removed so that consumer products would not have any detectable levels.[1]

-Studies since the 1970s have found that talcum powder does still often contain the contaminant despite the guidelines.
+Studies since the 1970s have found that talcum powder still often contains the contaminant despite the guidelines.
 One study tested several products and found that many contained asbestos that could easily be inhaled by anyone using them.[3]

 Talcum Baby Powder and Ovarian Cancer